harmony-one/x/progress/alaina-furstenberg.md

 2023-10-20 Fri: Used Dalle3 to generate images for a collage for 'X'.
-Synced with theos/stephen on next iterations of buttons, implementing visual/haptic feedback.
+Synced with theos/stephen on next iterations of buttons & implementing visual/haptic feedback.
 I researched outlined emoticons to replace current emojis.
 Implemented one token feature & fixed contrast issues.

 2023-10-19 Thu: Ideated designs for [v2](https://www.figma.com/file/srjgMd8na9ISMHA1ZJKB2I/xcountry-v2?type=design&node-id=0-1&mode=design&t=a9XdNoU5JgANPdQi-0) of x.country.
 Synced with Theo on the best placement for the buttons and dicussed UX flows.
 Put together global calendar for team.